 It’s certainly annoying that something as unpredictable as the stock market could give you back 11 times your money over four decades, a typical investing lifetime.
 And if that eleven-fold return isn’t frustrating enough for the doomsayers, those of the bearish persuasion must also contend with the fact that over that same time frame, the S&P500 paid more in dividend income than any GIC or T-Bill earned in interest.

 Fortunately, nowadays we’re all likely to have long investing lifetimes, so maybe we can do even better over the next 40 years or so.
 One lesson to be learned from the mayor in Dirty Harry is that you need an awful lot of growth to keep a pile of money looking like a pile of money.
 The stock market may have its faults, but it’s one of the few ways to get the growth you need.

 Alan MacDonald is an investment advisor with Richardson GMP Limited.
 Alan helps investors with over $500,000. of assets make smart decisions about money.
-He is the co-author of “The Copperjar System, Your Blueprint for Financial Fitness” available on Amazon.
+For more information please visit www.alanmacdonald.ca or email Alan at Alan.Macdonald@RichardsonGMP.com.

-All material by Alan MacDonald.
-Alan MacDonald is an Investment Advisor at Richardson GMP Limited.
-The opinions expressed in this article are the opinions of the author and readers should not assume they reflect the opinions or recommendations of Richardson GMP or its affiliates.
+The opinions expressed in this report are the opinions of the author and readers should not assume they reflect the opinions or recommendations of Richardson GMP Limited or its affiliates.

 Richardson is a trade-mark of James Richardson & Sons, Limited.
 GMP is a registered trade-mark of GMP Securities L.P.
 Both used under license by Richardson GMP Limited.